Honiphardey/layoffs_sql_analysis/README.md

 - Project inspired by Alex the analyst.
 - SQL used for data cleaning and analysis (window functions, aggregations, ranking).
+- Excel used for aggregation and visualization preparation.
 - AI tools were used to assist with query validation, documentation clarity, and insight refinement.